 In the second half of 1977, construction of the World Trade Centre was completed.
 Airliner ‘terrorism’ was in its first flowering.
 Voyager 2 was being launched.
 There was a uranium export debate in Australia.
 In August, a ‘docudrama’, The War Game, was shown at the Longford Cinema in Toorak Road, South Yarra.
-This BBC production by Peter Watkins was a critical event in the life of the friend sitting next to me.
+This BBC production by Peter Watkins was a critical event in the life of the high school friend sitting next to me.
 When the movie ended most of the audience decided not to leave and, instead, started the conversation right there in the theatre about what could be done.
 It took me a few more years to find the failure I would agitate against.

-In the 1980s the appearance of the AIDS virus turned my theological apathy into disgusted atheism, not because I thought an omnipotent god could have avoided such misery but because there were suddenly a lot of angry people spitting at my friends while claiming to be concerned with morals.
+In the 1980s the appearance of the AIDS virus turned my theological apathy into disgusted atheism, not because I thought an omnipotent god could have avoided such misery but because there were suddenly a lot of angry people claiming to be concerned with morals.
 At this time, my humanistic, progressively-oriented opinionatedness was in full flower, until I saw the world in its proper scale.
 I had a ‘Hubble moment’.
 It dawned on me that all the stars of the night sky I had been looking at all my life were just the lights of my local galaxy and altogether less than a hundred-billionth part of the universe.
 This universe was, if properly imagined, too large for spiritual and ethical systems focussed on what people did with their genital systems.

 My next writing job was explaining science to journalists: I tried to make laboratory fractionation dramatic, and offered to fact-check their articles; they wrote articles about three-eyed fish and called me a fascist.
 I learned that a good many, if not most, scientists are, in their hearts, engineers who want to know how things work, to make things work better, and to apply knowledge to practical problems or unproven theses.

 In the late 1980s and through the 1990s reports began to appear in the media about abuse of children by Catholic priests.
-The institutional failure of Catholicism to protect children from abuse, to admit the wrongs done, and to offer reparations, provides evidence of a general failure of religious people to face reality.
-In this milieu, in the months before he died, Christopher Hitchens became the modern-day Winwood Reade, interpreting the whole history of Western civilisation with the wit and clarity of a man who has few words to waste.
+The institutional failure of Catholicism to protect children from abuse, to admit the wrongs done, and to offer reparations, is evidence of a general failure of religious people to face reality.
+I used to imagine religious fanatics and authorities could be cowed with public lashings of pure reason.
+But the faith at the centre of religious belief is password-protected, unassailable and shameless.

 It was a long while before the wound on the back of my left leg, caused by a bacterial infection, had healed sufficiently for me to be able to stand again.
 I was confined to a hospital bed and drugged for months, and the demarcation between my dreams and the real world became very unclear.
 In the days between Christmas and New Year, 2013, I imagined, and for a while actually believed, the surgeons of The Alfred hospital had grafted a reproduction of a painting by Canaletto to my thigh using a new technique to disguise the scarring of surgery.
 By mid-January 2013 I was at war, somewhere in rural Italy, in sets made by Cinecitta designers and photographed by Pasolini.
 The electrical substation that was the locale of my small part in the war had a touch of HR Giger about it—and, yes, there were well-dressed Nazis who looked like they had just stepped off the set of a Mel Brooks video.
 When the body is in ruins, the mind works on, regardless.
 Among the beliefs most difficult to abandon is that we have a firm grip on reality.
 Seen in retrospect, what we believed is as substantial and changeable as a dream.
 Certainty is in the here and now, where we are sure we know what is real, and where we are almost always in some way wrong.